 It was the mid-19th century.
-The cattle drive era was in full swing, and longhorns from Texas were entering Kansas in droves on their way up to the railheads.
+The cattle drive era was in full swing.
+Longhorns from Texas were entering Kansas in droves on their way up to the railheads.
 New towns were booming and fresh beef was being supplied to industrialized, post–Civil War consumers.
 But something was seriously wrong.

 Indignant citizens began meeting the herds with guns as they approached.
 Quarantines protected populated areas, but it was not enough.
-In 1885, Kansas prohibited Texas cattle from crossing the state lines, thus barring the herds from key railheads and effectively ending an already dying cattle drive era.
+In 1885, Kansas prohibited Texas cattle from crossing the state lines.
+This barred the herds from key railheads and effectively ending an already dying cattle drive era.
 Yet the disease still raged on, and no one knew why.

 Unraveling the Mystery of Texas Fever